joeavanzato/RetrievIR/README.md

 * category [string] - The category of the command, similar to files - this will group evidence at the parent-level directory.
 * command [string] - The command to execute - each command must output to a file designated as '#FILEPATH#' - this is replaced dynamically in-line.
 * output [string] - The final file name that the resulting evidence will be stored as.

+Optional properties:

 * tags [array of strings] - Specifies tags applied to the objective.
+* type [string] - Used in the file export CSV to categorize evidence further.
+* parser [string] - Comma-delimited string indicating the names of parsers in parsing_config.json that will be called when scanning collected evidence.

 An example directive is shown below: